 Truly my favourite spot in PV!
 Jai & Manuel are so welcoming and incredible teachers.
 I always leave there feeling so good!
 It’s my first stop when I arrive.
 I can’t wait to go back ❤️

+What a lovely yoga studio and experience.
 Jai was so kind and knowledgeable, I wish my vacation here in PV was longer so I could take more classes.
 I cannot wait to return.
 Thank you for a wonderful class.

 What a lovely space - outdoors with nice roof - where you can practice yoga among birds, plants, wind chimes, and a lovely breeze (hence the name).
 I took numerous classes with Jai and each one was great, a nice variety of yoga poses were taught- always with modifications to personalize your experience.
 Jai is very talented and a great teacher - I learned many small optimizations of poses that I had been doing for decades!
 Absolutely the best!

 I can’t say enough about Vallarta Breeze Yoga in PV.
 Yoga with Jai and Manuel in their beautiful space was simply the best.
 Jai takes the time to breakdown poses so you learn correctly and build confidence in yourself and your practice.
+I plan on attending yoga at their studio everyday next time I am in PV.
+Also love the option of virtual classes.
+Highly recommend.

 A Deeply Transformative One-on-One Yoga Teacher Training with Jai